-As grid capacity tightens and planning policies demand lower-carbon homes, housebuilders are increasingly hitting a wall: grid constraints.
-These issues can delay projects and even derail them entirely.
-But on-site solar and battery storage systems, especially when delivered through CAPEX-free models like Gryd’s, offers a powerful route to making previously unviable sites stack up again – without waiting years for infrastructure upgrades
+These constraints can delay projects and even derail them entirely.
+But on-site solar and battery storage systems, especially when delivered through CAPEX-free models like Gryd’s, offers a powerful route to making previously unviable sites stack up again – without waiting years for infrastructure upgrades.

-Very few homes are currently being delivered with battery storage, which is creating a growing problem.
+Very few solar-powered new-build homes are currently being delivered with onsite battery storage, which is creating a growing problem.
 Without a way to manage when solar energy is used, we risk compounding the very challenges that come with renewable generation – predictable but variable supply, leading to more extreme peaks and troughs in supply and demand.
 In turn, this places further pressure on already stretched grid infrastructure, requiring costly upgrades to accommodate short but intense spikes in load.

 Grid constraints refer to the limited capacity of the local electricity network to support the energy load of proposed new developments.
 In practical terms, this means that a new housing site may be told it can’t connect to the grid without costly reinforcements or delays.